garrison/jsqis/README.md

 Install instructions
 --------------------

-After cloning, you will need to use git-submodule to check out the various dependencies.
+After cloning, you will need to use npm to install the various dependencies.

     $ git clone https://github.com/garrison/jsqis.git
-    $ cd jsqis
+    $ npm install

-    $ git submodule init
-    $ git submodule update
+There is not yet a system for building/distributing jsqis through npm, however.
+(Patches/gulpfiles welcome!)

 Getting started
 ---------------